koust/myInfoSlide/README.md

 # Welcome to myInfoSlide!

   Presentation helps you to make tutorials, release notes and animated pages.
+It is enough to just throw the visuals.
+The phone image is available in the library.

+Recommended resolution : 750 x 1334

 ![](gorsel.gif)

+# Requirements

+- iOS 9.0+
+- Xcode 9.0
+- Swift 4

+# Installation

+  ## Manually
+  1. Download and drop ```myInfoSlideController.swift``` and  ```mockup.png``` in your project.
+  2. Congratulations!